LucasRoesler/lucasroesler.github.io/content/resume.md

 > - Contributions to allow key rotation and general improvements. -->
 ---
 #### Talks / Publications
+**Event Driven Postgres with OpenFaas**, Livestream with Alex Elis - **2021-02-02**
+> We discuss how you can combine the Postgres WAL, NATS, and OpenFaaS to create a lightweight event driven architecture.
+Including a short demo of a simple "event echo" to prove the concept. https://www.youtube.com/watch?v=nGOZLOjg5Zs

 **OpenFaaS Blog**
 > - [*Time travelling through your OpenFaaS Function logs*](https://www.openfaas.com/blog/openfaas-loki-into/) - **2020-06-06**
 > - [*How to Serve Data Science Models with OpenFaaS*](https://www.openfaas.com/blog/python-datascience-with-openfaas/) - **2020-06-04**